Real physician experiences with LIVMARLI

 Jennifer: No.

-Saeed: If you just say it, “Oh, I’m transplanting somebody for itching,” people will think you’re crazy.
-But if you see what it is, itching is not just scratching your skin.
+Saeed: If you just say it, "Oh, I'm transplanting somebody for itching," people will think you're crazy.

 [music]